 The chef’s knife is considered one of the most important knives in your kitchen.
 Designed to perform many different tasks, the chef’s knife comes with many uses, but here we will focus on how it is best used for cutting meat.

 The heel of a chef’s knife is used to cut through thick slabs of meat, including bones.
 The tip of the blade is used for trimming fat and removing sinew, and the edge is used for slicing meats and disjointing bones.
 (For more on the different parts of a knife, check out this F.N.
 Sharp guide.)

 When using a chef’s knife to prepare meat such as beef or pork, it’s important to start by slicing with the heel of the blade.
 While applying gentle downward pressure, pull the knife carefully toward your body, letting the weight of the knife do most of the work.
 Make sure to use the entire length of the blade.
 The good thing about this technique is it can work with most types of boneless meats, such as poultry and lamb.

 The Boning Knife

-Boning knives have sharp, thin, flexible blades that are used to remove the bones and skin from various meats like pork, beef, and lamb, as well as poultry and fish, making them ideal for preparing meat for cooking.
+A boning knife has sharp and thin, flexible blade that is used to remove the bones and skin from various meats like pork, beef, and lamb, as well as poultry and fish, making it the ideal knife for prepping meats.